EricBlanvillain/control_automation/README.md

 The system allows users to select documents via a web UI and trigger a control chain.
 The backend orchestrates several agents:

 1.  **Orchestrator:** Determines the relevant control meta-category (e.g., KYC, RGPD, LCBFT) based on the document's path or user input.
 Coordinates the workflow.
-2.  **Extractor:** Extracts text content from the document (supports DOCX, XLSX, basic text; PDF needs enhancement).
+2.  **Extractor:** Extracts text content from the document (supports DOCX, XLSX, TXT).
+Uses the Mistral OCR API for PDF documents, handling complex layouts and mixed content, returning Markdown.
 3.  **Selector:** Selects appropriate control prompts (defined in JSON files) based on the meta-category.
-4.  **Controller:** Applies each selected control prompt to the extracted text using a configured LLM.
+4.  **Controller:** Applies each selected control prompt to the *most relevant* text chunks (retrieved via vector search using OpenAI embeddings) using a configured LLM.
 5.  **Grader (New):** Evaluates the result of *each* control using an LLM, assigning a risk score from 1 (low risk/pass) to 10 (high risk/fail).
 6.  **Reporter:** Generates a final report file summarizing the results.
-This report now includes a `--- Summary ---` section indicating the number of controls passed based on the Grader's scores (score < 5 = Pass).
+This report now includes a `--- Summary ---` section indicating the number of controls passed based on the Grader's scores (score < 5 = Pass), and includes chunk details for the highest-risk result.

 ## Project Structure